maxspl/json2splunk/README.md

 ### Patterns Configuration (`indexer_patterns.yml`)

 This YAML file is crucial for specifying which files `json2splunk.py` should process.
-You can define multiple criteria based on file name regex patterns and path suffixes:
+You can define multiple criteria based on file name (or file path) regex patterns and path suffixes:
 Each entry specifies a unique pattern to match certain files with specific processing rules for Splunk ingestion.

 **Warning:** Fields required: sourcetype, one of: name_rex, path_suffix